 Change in Company Type

-The deal would combine the nation’s two largest cable companies, which have been facing stiff competition from less expensive pay TV alternatives such as Netflix, Hulu, and Apple TV.
+Comcast's pending acquisition of TWC will combine the nation’s two largest cable companies, which have been facing stiff competition from less expensive pay TV alternatives such as Netflix, Hulu, and Apple TV.
 To combat any antitrust concerns, Comcast will divest about 3 million subscribers (which will most likely go to Charter Communications) in order to keep its market share to less than 30%.
 The two companies say the merger will save some $1.5 billion in operating efficiencies and finally give Comcast access to TWC's hold on the New York City market.
 If approved, the deal is expected to close by the end of 2014.

 Sales and Marketing

 TWC markets its products and services via a host of direct channels (online, telemarketing, e-mail marketing, door-to-door sales), as well as through third-party partners and retailers.

 The company has seen strong revenue growth over the last decade.
 Sales in 2013 rose 3% to $22.1 billion on a small increase in residential revenue (driven primarily by growth in the number of high-speed data subscribers) and a larger increase (22%) in business services as it claims more customers and higher revenue per customer.

 Net income fell nearly 10% in 2013 to $1.9 billion after a spike the previous year because of $500 million in other income as a result of joint venture SpectrumCo's sale of its wireless spectrum and TWC's divestiture of its Clearwire stake.
 Cash flow from operations has been very steady over the past several years; in 2013 it rose 4% to $5.7 billion.